 Our lunch will be in Pagnol’s ‘Le Cigalon’.
 In the 1935 film Le Cigalon, written and directed by Pagnol, Cigalon is a chef who refuses to cook for anyone who will not appreciate his cuisine.
 The woman next door opens a restaurant and serves anybody, which means Cigalon has to ask her to marry him!

-We then drive to the pretty town of Aubagne, just out of Marseille, where we visit Marcel Pagnol’s birthplace and see an exhibition with figures from his works.
+We then drive to the pretty town of Aubagne, just out of Marseille, where we visit Marcel Pagnol’s birthplace.
 Marcel Pagnol was a novelist, playwright and filmmaker and was the first French ‘cinéaste’ to be elected to the Académie française.
 All his work was influenced by the language, society and culture of his native Provence.
 His best known books are Jean de Florette and Manon des Sources (which have both been filmed).
-Following some time at leisure to enjoy a stroll around the town, we continue to Aix-en-Provence.
+Following this visit, we continue to Aix-en-Provence.
 (Overnight Aix-en-Provence) BL

 Mazan - 2 nights